blakecromar/git_commands/README.md

 ## Git Checkout

 Primarly used to switch between branches.
 Normally, when you switch to a branch you start at the commit that is labled as HEAD.
-If you have a specific commit you can switch to a branch at that point.
+If you have a specific commit ID you can switch to a branch at that point.
 You can also modify and merge from a point that is a commit that isn't considered HEAD.
+You can find commit IDs with `git log`.

 ### Examples